Effective Date: 17 June 2019 Download the Financial Services Guide (PDF, 3.6MB)

 Need more options?

-If you still feel your issue hasn’t been resolved to your satisfaction, then you can raise your concern with NAB’s independent external dispute resolution provider, the Financial Ombudsman Service.
+If you still feel your issue hasn’t been resolved to your satisfaction, then you can raise your concern with NAB’s independent external dispute resolution provider, the Australian Financial Complaints Authority (AFCA).
 Of course, as you’re a valued customer, we’d much rather try to resolve the issue together first.
-In fact, the Ombudsman will encourage you to resolve the issue with NAB before they start to investigate.
+In fact, AFCA will encourage you to resolve the issue with NAB before they start to investigate.

-The Financial Ombudsman Service can be contacted at:
+The Australian Financial Complaints Authority (AFCA) can be contacted at: